 Flexible and voluntary benefits have only begun to gain popularity in the past 20 years, in line with a trend towards a more individualised approach to reward.
 The personalisation and flexibility of such schemes can address the diverse needs of the workforce, and also provide a cost-effective approach to benefits provision.
-When adopting such schemes, employers need to ensure that employees understand the reasons for and advantages of flexible benefits and the implications of their choices, making communication and education key elements in the provision of flexible and voluntary benefits.
+When adopting these arrangements, employers need to ensure that employees understand the advantages and the implications of their choices, making communication and education key elements in the provision of flexible and voluntary benefits.

 This factsheet explores the background and rationale behind flexible and voluntary benefits, identifying the distinction between the two, and addresses the issues and considerations of organising and implementing flexible or voluntary benefits schemes.

 We welcome the ability of flexible and voluntary benefit schemes to improve employee choice and flexibility over benefits packages.
 Such schemes may be seen as an ideal way of addressing employee diversity, cost-effectiveness in benefits provision and of harmonising reward practices, especially during merger and acquisition.
 However, they are not a 'magic' solution and need to be managed as part of an integrated reward strategy with clear goals and excellent support processes.
-Such schemes also need to build on insights from behavioural science about how people react to choice and make decisions.
+Scheme communication and administration should build on insights from behavioural science about how people react to choice and make decisions.

 What are flexible and voluntary benefits?